-For example, a drunk-driving conviction often leads to jail time and license suspension.
-And anyone accused of driving under the influence (DUI)—as with most other crimes—has a right to a jury trial.
+Generally, anyone who's accused of committing a misdemeanor or felony criminal offense faces the possibility of jail time.
 With most traffic violations, on the other hand, a fine is the worst that can happen: jail isn’t usually among the possible penalties, and license suspension is typically on the table only if the driver has multiple recent traffic convictions.

-And although the government has the burden of proof in criminal and traffic cases—meaning the state must prove guilt to get a conviction—the standards of proof sometimes differ.
+Although the government has the burden of proof in criminal and traffic cases—meaning the state must prove guilt to get a conviction—the standards of proof sometimes differ.
 In criminal cases—regardless of the state—the prosecution must prove all the elements of the offense beyond a reasonable doubt.
 But in some states, minor traffic violations aren’t considered “crimes”—they’re “civil” offenses.
 So, in these states, the government might be held to a lesser standard of proof for traffic cases.
 For example, in New York, the standard of proof for traffic violations is “clear and convincing evidence.”
 And in Oregon, the state needs to prove traffic offenses only by a “preponderance of the evidence.”